 Up to 1m in height and 1m in width.
 The ultimate height will take between 4 - 6 years to achieve.

-It's quite difficult for amateurs to shape a Chrysanthemum, as it'll take a big effort over the year to promote a globular shape.
-Instead, allow the flowers to fully elapse (usually in mid autumn) before pruning the foliage back 30%.
+It's quite tricky for amateurs to shape a Chrysanthemum, as it'll take a significant effort over the year to promote a globular shape.
+Instead, allow the flowers to fully elapse (usually in mid-autumn) before pruning the foliage back 30%.

-Chrysanthemum will flower between summer and autumn if grown correctly with a good dormancy served in the winter months.
+Chrysanthemums will flower between the summer and autumn if grown correctly with a good dormancy served in the winter months.
 Each individual flower will last up to two weeks, with the overall show lasting up to six weeks.
-Supplement the plant using a fertiliser high in potassium to prolong its flowers - Streptocarpus or Tomato feeds are an excellent choice.
+Supplement the plant using a fertiliser high in potassium to prolong its flowers - Streptocarpus or Tomato feeds are an excellent choice!